 It primarily depends on your nationality whether you require a visa for Germany.

 Citizens from the European Union, Liechtenstein, Norway and Switzerland have unrestricted access to the German labour market.
 If you come from any of those countries, you do not need a visa or residence permit to enter the country or to be employed in the IT sector.

 If you are not from any of the aforementioned countries, you will need a visa or a residence permit in order to live and work in Germany.
 But no need to fret: you are the kind of person for whom there are special ways of obtaining a visa for Germany.

-Do you have no formal vocational qualification or university degree, but you do have enthusiasm and proven expertise in the field which you work in?
-If so, your professional experience and theoretical knowledge may be sufficient for you to obtain a visa as a skilled IT worker in Germany.
+Do you have no formal vocational qualification or university degree, but you do have enthusiasm and proven expertise in the field you work in?
+If so, your professional experience may be sufficient for you to obtain a visa to work as a skilled IT worker in Germany.

 Irrespective of which residence permit you need to apply for, please note that a concrete job offer is the most important requirement and the first step towards your IT career in Germany.
 You can find out more about the visa process here.

 Did you find a new job in the IT sector in Germany?
 If so, you can bring your spouse and your children with you to your new home country.
 Depending on which residence permit you have, different requirements may apply.
 We explain how it all works here.
 In any event, your life partner has the unrestricted right to immediately pursue gainful employment in Germany.
 So it's a good opportunity to embark on a career in Germany together.